DNS

 detour |

-string | no | Outbound tag to use when querying this server |
+string | no | Outbound to use when contacting this DNS server |

 {